dynamicsamic/DevNotes/DevNotes/PHP.md

 // Attributes and methods in classes can be public, protected and private:
 //     - public - available for everyone
-//     - protected - only available inside this class and its subclasses
+//     - protected - available for reading and modifying inside this class and its subclasses
-//     - private - only available inside this class
+//     - private - only available inside this class for modifying and available for reading for subclasses.
 // By defalut all attributes and methods are public. class Car
 {